SypherKx/AutoFlow-Agency-/README.md

 ## ⚙️ Configuration Guide

-To unlock the full power of AutoFlow, configure the following in the **Settings** tab:
+To unlock the full power of FlowLabs, configure the following in the **Settings** tab:

 1.  **Google Gemini API:** Required for AI prospecting features.
 Get it from [Google AI Studio](https://aistudio.google.com/).
 2.  **Razorpay Key ID:** Required for processing payments.
 Get it from your [Razorpay Dashboard](https://dashboard.razorpay.com/).